Peacemaking through Understanding, Respect and Friendship with the Middle East and the Muslim World

 Mel Lehman, Director of Common Humanity Bio

-the current civil war.
+the current war.
 Above, inside the historic Umayyad mosque.